Medical Guardian: History

 Near the end of 2016, the company introduced a family-oriented medical alert system.
 The product was developed in conjunction with Essence Group, an Israeli technology company.
 The system monitors the client's activities by use of wireless devices, motion sensors and cell phone service connected devices, sending regular updates to their family members.
 However, it does not offer “smoke or carbon monoxide monitoring” as is available in some of the other medical alert systems.

 In October 2021, Medical Guardian acquired MedScope American Corporation, a developer and provider of personal emergency response devices to healthcare organizations and private insurance carriers.
 Water Street Healthcare Partners was part of the team that invested $100 million to help the Medical Guardian grow.
 With the MedScope acquisition and company growth, Medical Guardian grew to 310 employees.
-The company reached 300,000 customers, with Ruth Bader Ginsburg, Associate Justice of the Supreme Court of the United States, among the ranks prior to her passing in 2020.
+The company reached 300,000 customers, with Ruth Bader Ginsburg, Associate Justice of the Supreme Court of the United States, among the ranks prior to her death in 2020.

 In May 2024, Medical Guardian acquired MobileHelp, a provider of real-time personal emergency response devices, medical monitoring, location tracking and other solutions to help older patients live independently and healthily.
 MobileHelp's B2B healthcare division, Clear Arch Health, was also acquired by Medical Guardian in a move to integrate MobileHelp's patented technology into its flagship service, MGEngage360, and knock out the competition.